myaosato/tripitaka/README.md

 # Tripitaka

-This project is depreceted.
+This project is deprecated.
 If you are interested in a static site generator written by Common Lisp, please check new project [atsuage](https://github.com/myaosato/atsuage)